 Chris Mooney is an award winning author, science and political journalist and experienced trainer of scientists in the art of communication with Ninja Comms.

 He is the author of four books, including the New York Times bestselling The Republican War on Science.
 He is a contributing writer at Mother Jones and hosts Climate Desk Live.
 He received his B.A. in English from Yale University.

-In the past, Chris has also been visiting associate in the Center for Collaborative History at Princeton University, a 2009-2010 Knight Science Journalism Fellow at MIT, and a Templeton-Cambridge Fellow in Science and Religion.
+In the recent past, Chris was the long time co-host of Point of Inquiry.
+He has also been visiting associate in the Center for Collaborative History at Princeton University, a 2009-2010 Knight Science Journalism Fellow at MIT, and a Templeton-Cambridge Fellow in Science and Religion.
 He is also a senior correspondent for The American Prospect magazine.

 Chris is the author of four books, including the New York Times bestselling The Republican War on Science–dubbed “a landmark in contemporary political reporting” by Salon.com and a “well-researched, closely argued and amply referenced indictment of the right wing’s assault on science and scientists” by Scientific American–Storm World, and Unscientific America: How Scientific Illiteracy Threatens Our Future, co-authored by Sheril Kirshenbaum.
 His most recent book is The Republican Brain: The Science of Why They Deny Science–and Reality.